wso2/docs-is/en/docs/deploy/enable-fips-for-is.md

         ``` java tab="Windows"
         fips.bat DISABLE
         ```

-    3. In the `<IS_HOME>/repository/conf/deployment.toml` file, perform any of the following actions:
+    3. In the `<IS_HOME>/repository/conf/deployment.toml` file, perform any of the following actions to disable the FIPS compliant mode:

         - Remove the `[jce_provider]` configuration, which was added when enabling this feature.
         - Add the following configuration to `<IS_HOME>/repository/conf/deployment.toml` file instead of removing the configuration.